 In October 2010 and June 2012, two actions were brought against NIP, seeking recovery of payments allegedly made to NIP by Fairfield Sentry Ltd. and Fairfield Sigma Ltd. (collectively, "Fairfield Funds"), which are now in liquidation and were feeder funds to Bernard L. Madoff Investment Securities LLC (in liquidation pursuant to the Securities Investor Protection Act in the U.S. since December 2008) ("BLMIS").
 The first suit was brought by the liquidators of the Fairfield Funds.
-It was filed on October 5, 2010 in the Supreme Court of the State of New York, but was subsequently removed to the United States Bankruptcy Court for the Southern District of New York, where it is presently pending.
+It was filed on October 5, 2010 in the Supreme Court of the State of New York, but was subsequently removed to the United States Bankruptcy Court for the Southern District of New York.
 The second suit was brought by the Trustee for the liquidation of BLMIS ("Madoff Trustee").
 NIP was added as a defendant in June 2012 when the Madoff Trustee filed an amended complaint in the United States Bankruptcy Court for the Southern District of New York.
-In November 2016, the United States Bankruptcy Court granted a motion to dismiss the Madoff Trustee's claim.
-The Madoff Trustee has appealed the decision to the United States Court of Appeals for the Second Circuit.
 Both actions seek to recover approximately \$35 million.

 In April 2011, the Federal Home Loan Bank of Boston ("FHLB-Boston") commenced proceedings in the Superior Court of Massachusetts against numerous issuers, sponsors and underwriters of residential mortgage-backed securities ("RMBS"), and their controlling persons, including Nomura Asset Acceptance Corporation ("NAAC"), Nomura Credit & Capital, Inc. ("NCCI"), Nomura Securities International, Inc. ("NSI") and Nomura Holding America Inc. ("NHA").
 The action alleges that FHLB-Boston purchased RMBS issued by NAAC for which the offering materials contained untrue statements or omitted material facts concerning the underwriting standards used by the original lenders and the characteristics of the loans underlying the securities.
 FHLB-Boston seeks rescission of its purchases or compensatory damages pursuant to state law.
 FHLB-Boston alleges that it purchased certificates in four offerings issued by NAAC in the original principal amount of approximately \$406 million.
+On November 29, 2019, the parties reached an agreement in principle to resolve the matter for \$34 million; appropriate documentation to memorialize the agreement and dismiss the action will be filed with the court.